mwbowers/mwbowers.github.io/manuals/migrations/mssql-input-only-physical-fields.md

 ---
-title: Input-Only Physical Field Restrictions
+title: "MSSQL Input-Only Fields: Dealing with restrictions"
-description: This document discusses the limitations and considerations for using input-only physical fields in database design, including their impact on data integrity and application functionality.
+description: "Learn about the restriction and considerations for using input-only physical fields in database design, including their impact on data integrity and application functionality."
 ---

 ## Overview